schneems/schneems/_posts/2017-08-30-how-i-lost-17000-github-auth-tokens-in-one-night.md

 end
 ```

-Then I hacked together a quick task to cycle through each user and check it's token:
+Then I hacked together a quick task to cycle through each user and check their token:

 ```ruby
 task check_user_auth: :environment do